-Bankruptcy may lead to a considerable decline in one's credit score.
-In several cases, however, these credit numbers could be at rock-bottom, thanks to credit card debt non-payment and missed payments on mortgage.
-Bankruptcy-filing could actually result in credit score improvements since a majority or the entire unsecured loan would be negated, and discharging the loans again during bankruptcy won't be a possibility for several years.
-It's good, either way, to begin rebuilding the credit score quickly post filing bankruptcy.
+Bankruptcy may lead to a considerable decline in one’s credit score.
+In several cases, however, these credit numbers could be at rock-bottom, thanks to credit card debt non-payment and missed payments on a mortgage.
+Bankruptcy-filing could actually result in credit score improvements since a majority of the entire unsecured loan would be negated, and discharging the loans again during bankruptcy won’t be a possibility for several years.
+It’s good, either way, to begin rebuilding the credit score quickly post-filing bankruptcy.

 Rebuilding the score is a demonstration of your ability to responsibly handle credit, your ability to promptly make repayments, and notifying the scenarios that led to the previous bankruptcy scenario is not likely to repeat.